 - Patricia Stone, PhD, MPH, RN

-- Dr. Stone is Professor of Nursing at Columbia University School of Nursing.
-Dr. Stone's program of research is aimed at understanding cost and quality outcomes.
+- Dr. Stone is Professor of Nursing at Columbia University School of Nursing, her program of research is aimed at understanding cost and quality outcomes.
 A quality outcome of special interest to Dr. Stone is healthcare associated infections (HAI).

 - Andrew Dick, PhD

-- Dr. Dick is a Senior Health Economist at the Rand Corporation and will serve as the Econometrician on this study.
+- Dr. Dick is a Senior Health Economist at the Rand Corporation and serves as the Econometrician on this study.

 - E. Yoko Furuya, MD, MS